luapower/luapower-all/pthread.md

 --create a callback into the Lua state to be called from a different thread state:push(function()

-	--up-values are not copied unless we ask, so we have to require ffi again local ffi = require'ffi'
+	--up-values are not copied, so we have to require ffi again. local ffi = require'ffi'

-	--this is our worker function that will run in a different thread local function worker()
+	--this is our worker function that will run in a different thread. local function worker()
-		--print() is thread-safe so no need to guard it print'Hello from thread!'
+		--print() is thread-safe so no need to guard it. print'Hello from thread!'
 	end